Darts: Shanghai

-Any dart landing other than on a neighbouring square or one relevant to the above cases is a void dart.

 Finnish darts

 Tikanheitto is a casual variety played in Finland, consisting of a simple ringed monochrome board, labeled 1 to 10 towards the centre.
 Players set the board at a height of 1.5 m (5 ft) and a distance of 5 m (15 ft), earn the landed ring's value and go for at least 250 points.

 Darts organisations

 Professional organisations

 Of the two professional steel-tip organisations, the British Darts Organisation (BDO), founded in 1973, was the older.
 Its tournaments were often shown on the BBC in the UK.
 The BDO was a member of the World Darts Federation (WDF) (founded 1976), along with organisations in some 60 other countries worldwide.
 The BDO originally organised a number of the more prestigious British tournaments with a few notable exceptions such as the News of the World Championship and the national events run under the auspices of the National Darts Association of Great Britain.
 However, many sponsors were lost and British TV coverage became much reduced by the early 1990s.

 In 1992, a group of darts players broke off from the BDO and, in pursuit of higher prize money, formed the Professional Darts Corporation (PDC).
 The PDC organises their tournaments as well as their world championship.

 In soft-tip, the World Soft Darts Association serves as a governing body of the sport, with events that feature players that play also steel-tip in PDC events and other players that compete exclusively in soft-tip events.